Skip to content

 ACORD Form Extraction

 ACORD applications (ACORD 125, 126, 127, 130, 131, 140) arrive as PDFs.
-Regure's AI extracts all fields — named insured, addresses, coverage requested, exposure data, loss history — with 99%+ accuracy.
-Extracted data flows directly into your underwriting workbench or rating engine.
+Regure's AI extracts all fields — named insured, addresses, coverage requested, exposure data, loss history — each field carrying a confidence score.
+High-confidence fields flow directly into your underwriting workbench or rating engine; anything uncertain is flagged for review first.

 For US MGAs processing hundreds of commercial submissions monthly, this extraction eliminates 15-30 minutes of manual data entry per submission.